 Our group of hikers will be small (nine people max), screened by us for on-trail compatibility.
 All will be accomplished, athletic, aspiring.
-Together we’ll approach the hiking the way friends always do, with someone (in this case, us—Kathy and Craig) offering advice based on knowledge of the area.
+Together we’ll approach the hiking the way friends always do, with someone (in this case, us—Skye and Craig) offering advice based on knowledge of the area.
 We won’t be guiding per se.
 Instead, think of us as your scouts.

 We'll always have the flexibility to dine as we choose.
 We’ll never lack for variety.
-We’ll have quick access to small-but-well- stocked grocery stores, fresh fruit-and-veggie shops, superb German bakeries; and all kinds of cuisine including Spanish, Indonesian, East Indian, and traditional Canarian fare emphasizing seafood fresh from the Atlantic Ocean.
+We’ll have quick access to small-but-well- stocked grocery stores, fresh fruit-and-veggie shops, superb German bakeries; and all kinds of cuisine including Spanish, Thai, East Indian, and traditional Canarian fare emphasizing seafood fresh from the Atlantic Ocean.

 Unlike guided hiking, with its inherent restrictions, handholding, and invisibly inflated prices (tour companies profit by charging you far more than they pay— for everything), the trip with us will be financially transparent.
 You’ll see the actual costs, and that’s all you’ll pay.
 This makes our Canary Islands hiking vacation as inexpensive as possible.